How To Be More Talkative

 You: “I remember the big Buckeyes vs. Michigan games.
 Those were wild!”

-This will allow the other person to take the conversation further.
+At every turn, you are giving the other person something extra.
+This will give the other person the chance to go off on tangents.
 It will also make them feel like that their questions are well received.
-They will enjoy the interaction more and will want to stay in it longer.
+They will enjoy the interaction more and will want to stay with it longer.

 3. Ask Open-Ended Questions